Oceania: Flora

-The most diverse country of Oceania when it comes to the environment is Australia, with tropical rainforests in the north-east, mountain ranges in the south-east, south-west and east, and dry desert in the centre.
+The most diverse country of Oceania when it comes to the environment is Australia, with tropical rainforests in the north-east, mountain ranges in the south-east, south-west, and east, and a desert in the centre.
 Desert or semi-arid land commonly known as the outback makes up by far the largest portion of land.
 The coastal uplands and a belt of Brigalow grasslands lie between the coast and the mountains, while inland of the dividing range are large areas of grassland.
 The northernmost point of the east coast is the tropical-rainforested Cape York Peninsula.

-Prominent features of the Australian flora are adaptations to aridity and fire which include scleromorphy and serotiny.
+Prominent features of the Australian flora are adaptations to aridity and fire, which include scleromorphy and serotiny.
 These adaptations are common in species from the large and well-known families Proteaceae (Banksia), Myrtaceae (Eucalyptus – gum trees), and Fabaceae (Acacia – wattle).
 The flora of Fiji, Solomon Islands, Vanuatu, and New Caledonia is tropical dry forest, with tropical vegetation that includes palm trees, Premna protrusa, Psydrax odorata, Gyrocarpus americanus, and Derris trifoliata.

 New Zealand's landscape ranges from the fjord-like sounds of the southwest to the tropical beaches of the far north.
-South Island is dominated by the Southern Alps.
+The South Island is dominated by the Southern Alps.
 There are 18 peaks of more than 3000 metres (9800 ft) in the South Island.
 All summits over 2,900 m are within the Southern Alps, a chain that forms the backbone of the South Island; the highest peak of which is Aoraki / Mount Cook, at 3754 metre.
 Earthquakes are common, though usually not severe, averaging 3,000 per year.
-There is a wide variety of native trees, adapted to all the various micro-climates in New Zealand.
+There is a wide variety of native trees, adapted to all the various microclimates in New Zealand.

 In Hawaii, one endemic plant, Brighamia, now requires hand-pollination because its natural pollinator is presumed to be extinct.
 The two species of Brighamia – B. rockii and B. insignis – are represented in the wild by around 120 individual plants.
 To ensure these plants set seed, biologists rappel down 3000 foot cliffs to brush pollen onto their stigmas.

+The area of primary forest decreased in Oceania by 17 000 hectares per year in 1990–2000, 25 600 ha per year in 2000–2015 and 20 200 ha per year in 2015–2025.